 For dance she studied at Repertory Dance Theatre, Richmond School of Ballet, The Mark Morris Company, The Place, Broadway Dance Center, Hofstra University, University of the Arts, Flamenco Los Farrucos, Steps and did the New York City Ballet Workout training in NYC.
 She has more than 20 years experience with Hot Yoga teaching and practicing across the world.
 She is now known for creative flows having created the SOMA elementals method with the mission to rethink yoga movement.
 She is also a mother so understands students who struggle to find time.
 Having recovered from a c-section herself, she often works with students post-birth.

 Dr. Theo is the SOMA HOUSE co-founder and a Biotechnology scientist having completed his doctorate in mental disorders at the University of Cambridge.
 He previously conducted cancer research in the US and shark research in South Africa.
 His first leadership role dates back to 1998, being a military police officer in the Cyprus Army.

-He has sat on the boards of various health and academic start-ups and was the President of the prestigious Cambridge University Technology & Entrepreneurship Club (CUTEC) with an interest in medical technologies.
+He has sat on the boards of various health and academic start-ups with special interest in medical technologies and was the President of the prestigious Cambridge University Technology & Entrepreneurship Club (CUTEC).

 Since 1994, Theo has been involved in international competitive rowing and competed as a semi-pro cyclist in the US under Olympic coaching.
 While sports has always been Theo’s core pursuit, he diversified academically as a graduate of Imperial College (London, UK), Singularity University (NASA, Silicon Valley), Trinity College of Music (London, UK) and Bikram Yoga College of India (Los Angeles, USA).